 Past performance as a lead (if applicable),

-How is a Shift Lead different from an Event Captain?
+How is a Shift Lead different from an Onsite Captain?

-Much like a line cook is a different position from a server, Event Captains are a distinct, uniquely vetted position that Instawork partners can order.
-Event Captains have unique responsibilities during the gig, and partners typically expect them to spend 100% of their time managing staff and ensuring the event happens according to plan.
+Much like a line cook is a different position from a server, Onsite Captains are a distinct, uniquely vetted position that Instawork partners can order.
+Onsite Captains have unique responsibilities during the gig, and partners typically expect them to spend 100% of their time managing staff and ensuring the event happens according to plan.

 Alternatively, a shift lead is not a unique role, and shift leads are not booked by Instawork partners.
 On large or more complicated gigs, the Operations team will select or assign a professional to be the shift lead.
 While the lead does have additional responsibilities, they will work the gig in their assigned role. (e.g. A line cook shift lead will work in the kitchen during the gig.)